comp1100/comp1100.github.io/_sources/innovation/5_experimentation.md

 5. If a hypothesis is refuted, we can still gain insights by asking "why?" and paying attention to the data we gathered.
 ```

+## References

+[^ries]: Ries, Eric. *The lean startup: How today's entrepreneurs use continuous innovation to create radically successful businesses*.
+Crown Currency, 2011.